AndreaFalanti/popnas/README.md

 - **max_children**: defines the maximum amount of cells the algorithm can train in each iteration (except the first step, which trains all possible cells).
 - **max_exploration_children**: defines the maximum amount of cells the algorithm can train in the exploration step.
+- **score_metric**: specifies the metric used for estimating the prediction quality of the trained models.
+  Currently supported: [accuracy, f1_score].
-- **pareto_objectives**: defines the objectives considered during the search for optimizing the selection of the neural network architectures to train.
-Currently supported values are [accuracy, time, params], at least two of them must be provided and accuracy must always be set to have meaningful results.
+- **additional_pareto_objectives**: defines the additional objectives considered during the search alongside the score metric, for optimizing the selection of the neural network architectures to train.
+Currently supported values are [time, params], POPNAS requires at least one of them.

 **CNN hyperparameters**:
 - **epochs**: defines for how many epochs E each child network has to be trained.